⚓ Rhode Island Eviction Notice Laws

 📝 Rhode Island Eviction Notice Types

 Rhode Island’s Residential Landlord and Tenant Act (R.I.
 Gen. Laws § 34-18) governs all residential eviction notice requirements.
-Unlike many states, Rhode Island’s notice periods and requirements are largely non-negotiable — leases cannot shorten the statutory notice periods.
-Using the correct notice type, serving it properly, and waiting the full period before filing are all essential steps before bringing an eviction action in District Court.
+Unlike many states, Rhode Island’s notice periods are largely non-negotiable — leases cannot shorten statutory notice periods.
+Using the correct notice type, serving it properly, and waiting the full period before filing are all essential before bringing an action in District Court.

 💵